Marisken Surgery: Treatment, Procedure & Experiences

 - small fissures

-Targeted therapy of these triggers prevents skin tags from swelling repeatedly.
+Targeted therapy of these triggers prevents marisca from swelling repeatedly.

-What surgical methods are available for the removal of hemorrhoids?
+Which surgical methods for the removal of skin tags are available?

-Several surgical methods are available for the removal of skin tags.
+Several surgical methods are available for the removal of marisca.
 They mainly differ in the technique of tissue removal, but not in the fundamental goal: to precisely remove the bothersome skin fold and enable as uncomplicated healing as possible.

 |